 # # #

-Forté Events is a strategic event design and production firm specializing in corporate, non-profit, and social events worldwide.
-Based in Colorado Springs, CO, and New York City this company produce events worldwide from Fortune 500 clients to families and charities.
-Forté Events specializes in helping clients attain their goals, realize return on investment, and achieve the most unique, creative experiences.
+Naif Productions is a strategic event planning, design and production firm specializing in corporate, live coaching sales events, social, non-profit, and weddings.
+Based in New York City, we produce events worldwide from Fortune 500 clients and coaches to families and charities.
+Naif Productions specializes in helping clients attain their goals, realize return on investment, and achieve the most unique, creative experiences.

 About Annette Naif:

-Since 1986 Annette Naif has been designing and producing custom events.
-Helping clients create their unique signature style that translates into a memorable experience has been Annette’s passion from the beginning.
-Annette spent a number of years producing events for Sebastian International followed by 15 years in the motion picture industry where she helped coordinate numerous productions for film and episodic television programs.
-Since then she’s been running her own event design company, coaching other event planners and now leads the New York City branch of Forté Events.
+Since 1986 Annette Naif has been designing and producing custom events, helping clients create their unique style that translates into a memorable and profitable experience.
+Annette spent 17 years producing events in the motion picture industry where she helped coordinate numerous productions for film and episodic television programs.
+Since then Annette’s been running her own event production company, coaching other event planners, teaching an event operations and production course at NYU, and now is the CEO & Creative Director of Naif Productions.